vinamra28/sonartest/README.md

+# Goal

+This repository is used for testing sonarqube task.

 ## Pre-requisite(s)

 The only prerequisite for running SonarQube is to have Java (Oracle JRE 8 or OpenJDK 8) installed on your machine.  `https://docs.sonarqube.org/display/SONAR/Requirements`